flutter/website/tutorials/interactive/index.md

 <b> <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What's the point?</b>

-* To create a custom stateful widget, subclass StatefulWidget and State.
+* To create a custom stateful widget, subclass two classes:
+  StatefulWidget and State.
 * The State object contains the widget's state, and the widget's `build()` method.
 * The object managing the widget's state calls `setState()`,